allen880117/NCTU-compiler-f19-hw3/hw4/README.md

 After that, you need to perform semantic analyses with the help of symbol tables by performing post-order traversal on the AST, following the semantic definitions described below.

-In summary, you need to implement both of the aforementioned features (construction of symbol tables and semantic analyses) based on the AST you constructed in the previous assignment.
+In summary, you need to implement the construction of symbol tables and semantic analyses based on the AST you constructed in the previous assignment by traversing the AST in preorder and postorder, respectively.

 ## Pseudocomments